How we produce our information about dementia

 Copyright and permissions requests

-If you wish to request permission to re-use content from any or part of Alzheimer's Society's publications or website in any media, please complete our online form.
+If you wish to re-use any content from Alzheimer's Society's publications or website in any media, please complete our online permission request form.